(Un)reasonable Allure of Ante-hoc Interpretability for High-stakes Domains: Transparency Is Necessary but Insufficient for Comprehensibility: Ante-hoc Interpretability Desiderata

 \section{Ante-hoc Interpretability Desiderata}

 The discussion and examples presented in the previous section illustrate the multi-faceted nature of ante-hoc interpretability.
-To help better navigate this complex landscape we introduce a principled, property-based framework that spans desiderata pertaining to the explained predictive model (Section~\ref{sec:definition:model}) and the interpretability strategy employed to extract explanatory insights (Section~\ref{sec:definition:explanation}).
-These come together to offer distinct realisations of ante-hoc interpretability, recognising which allows engineers to better fulfil the needs and expectations of diverse explainees.
+To help better navigate this complex landscape we introduce a principled, property-based framework -- summarised in Figure~\ref{fig:framework} -- that spans desiderata pertaining to the explained predictive model (Section~\ref{sec:definition:model}) and the interpretability strategy employed to extract relevant explanatory insights (Section~\ref{sec:definition:explanation}).
+These come together to offer distinct realisations of ante-hoc interpretability, the recognition of which allows engineers to better fulfil the needs and expectations of diverse explainees.